The Electric Toolbox Blog

 I needed a really cheap standalone virtual server to test some stuff, on the internet and not running behind a VDSL router at my office, and got the cheapest RamNode server for $13.50 for a whole year.

-I honestly have no idea if RamNode are any good or not (my own websites are hosted using VPS servers at Linode), but for what I need this is perfect: it's more or less throw away money, and I get a server with a static IP address I can switch on, test some stuff and switch back off again as and when needed.
+I honestly have no idea if RamNode are any good or not (my own websites are hosted at BlueHost - They're great!), but for what I need this is perfect: it's more or less throw away money, and I get a server with a static IP address I can switch on, test some stuff and switch back off again as and when needed.

 What am I testing?